olhacodes/React-POST-GET-validations/README.md

 # Getting Started with Create React App
 https://main--nimble-dango-12febc.netlify.app/

-primarily built using React, API, pure LESS, BEM
+primarily built using React, API, pure LESS, BEM, CRACO

 * Implemented the “Working with a GET request” block according to the mockup and API documentation.
 * Displays 6 users on the API request result page.